Thomas Dalton-Morgan: 4th Fighter Group

 Dalton-Morgan's bomber escort experience saw him attached to the 4th Fighter Group of the US 8th Air Force and flew over 70 combat sorties with the group.
 Promoted to wing commander (war-substantive) on 12 December 1943, he served as operations officer with the 2nd Tactical Air Force.

 In the buildup to the Normandy Landings he was part of the planning team organising the roster of ground targets.
 Shortly before the end of the war, he learned his brother John had been killed after being shot down in a de Havilland Mosquito.

 Post war

 After the war he remained in Germany with 2nd Tactical Air Force.
 He was promoted to the substantive rank of squadron leader on 1 September 1945 and attended the RAF staff College, becoming a senior instructor at the School of Land/Air Warfare.
 Promoted to wing commander on 1 July 1947, he commanded the Vickers Vampire equipped Gutersloh Wing before taking command of RAF Wunstorf.
 He resigned from the RAF on 4 April 1952 with the rank of wing commander.

 On leaving the RAF, Dalton-Morgan joined the joint UK/Australian weapons testings facility, at Woomera, which he managed for the next 30 years before retiring in Australia.

 In January 1945 he was appointed an Officer of the Order of the British Empire and mentioned in despatches in 1946, the same year he also received the US Bronze Star Medal.

-He was exposed as committing bigamy ten days after receiving promotion as group captain.